aastorl/aastorl/README.md

 ## 🎯 Career Goals

-- 📲 Publish my first iOS app (HeroIQ) on the App Store by mid-2025
-- 🇪🇸 Start my career as a mobile developer in Spain by the beginning of 2026
 - 💼 Work on real-world apps, learn from experienced teams, and grow fast
 - 🌍 Collaborate with developers from all over the world